Sweet coconut, chewy oats, and salty toasted sunflower seeds pair in these delightful and delicious Coconut Sunflower Seed Cookies!

-Sunflowers are native to North America and were one of the first crops to be grown and some sources suggest that they were domesticated even before corn.
-American Indians used sunflowers for food as long as 3,000 years ago.
+Sunflowers are native to North America and have a long history where they were one of the first crops to be grown.
+Some sources say they were domesticated even before corn and that American Indians used sunflowers for food as long as 3,000 years ago.

 Sunflowers are such happy, stunning flowers, don’t you think?
 Kansas did well when it designated the sunflower as it’s official State flower.
 Sunflowers cover the state each summer.
 So much so that historically they were regarded as an infectious weed and lawmakers had actually attempted at one point to get rid of the “noxious weed.”
 But one year in the late 1800’s a Kansas state lawmaker attended an out-of-state rodeo and he noticed something that would forever change Kansas’ perception of the flower.
 His fellow Kansans were wearing sunflowers as a way of identifying to others their state of origin.
 And so this lawmaker went back home to Kansas and filed the legislation that would make the sunflower the state’s official floral emblem in 1903.
 Today the noble sunflower stands as a symbol of pride.
 And what a beautiful symbol is it!